ucdaviscl/cowsl2h/README.md

-# cowsl2h
+# COWSL2H
-The UC Davis Corpus of Written Spanish, L2 and Heritage Speakers
+## The UC Davis Corpus of Written Spanish, L2 and Heritage Speakers

-This corpus consists of short essays collected from students enrolled in university-level Spanish courses.
+The UC Davis Corpus of Written Spanish, L2 and Heritage Speakers (COWSL2H) consists of short essays collected from students enrolled in university-level Spanish courses.
 Courses SPA 1-24 are L2 Learner courses.
 Course SPA 31-33 are Heritage Learner courses.

 Essays are divided based on the prompts used to collect the data-